 The hydraulic integration of consumer and distributed heat systems is possible in a very wide range of circuits.
 The selection of the right option for this integration depends on many factors.
 These include the use of the respective system and also the energy source which is necessary and available for the heat supply.
 This document explains the most important basic circuits and the calculation of these basic circuits by means of examples.

-Systems with automatic balancing and throttling configuration, differential pressure regulator, diversion circuit, injection circuit with two-port valve, dual mixing circuit with three-port valve in supply, injection circuit with three-port valve (from left to right).
+Systems with automatic balancing and throttling configuration, differential pressure regulator, diversion circuit, injection circuit with through valve, dual mixing circuit (from left to right).

 Contents